Eli Morgan: Professional career

-Cleveland Indians / Cleveland Guardians
+Cleveland Indians / Guardians

 2017–19

-Morgan was selected by the Cleveland Indians in the eighth round of the 2017 Major League Baseball draft.
+The Cleveland Indians selected Morgan in the eighth round of the 2017 Major League Baseball draft.
 He signed with the Indians for a $135,000 signing bonus.
 He made his professional debut that season with the Mahoning Valley Scrappers of the Low–A New York–Penn League, pitching to a 3–2 record with a 1.03 ERA (3rd-lowest in the league) in 35 innings in which he struck out 58 batters (14.9 strikeouts per 9 innings) and had a 0.94 WHIP.
 He was recognized by Baseball America for having the best changeup in Cleveland's farm system.

-Morgan began 2018 with the Lake County Captains of the Single–AA Midwest League, and was promoted to the Lynchburg Hillcats of the High–A Carolina League in May.
+Morgan began 2018 with the Lake County Captains of the Single–A Midwest League, and was promoted to the Lynchburg Hillcats of the High–A Carolina League in May.
 In 27 starts between the two clubs, Morgan went 9–7 with a 3.27 ERA, striking out 156 batters in 143 1/3 innings (9.8 strikeouts per 9 innings).
 For the second straight season, he was recognized by Baseball America for having the best changeup in Cleveland's farm system, and he was also named an MiLB.com Organization All Star and the Indians' 2018 Minor League Pitcher of the Year.